MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-acs.md

 8. In the **Database server instance name** box, enter the name of the server and the name of the SQL Server instance (if it isn't the default instance) for the database server that will host the ACS database.

-9. In the **Database name** box, the default database name of **OperationsManagerAC** is automatically entered.
+9. In the **Database** box, the default database name of **OperationsManagerAC** is automatically entered.
 You can select the text and enter a different name or leave the default name.
 Then select **Next**.

     > [!NOTE]
     > The database name can't contain the hyphen (`-`) character.